Abhi0049k/Everyday-Needs/README.md

 # Everyday Needs

-Clone of a e-commerce website which basically focuses on selling mobile covers, backpacks and watchbands
+Clone of an e-commerce website which basically focuses on selling mobile covers, backpacks and watchbands

 ## Contributing

-This is an individual project build within a span of five day.
+This is an individual project built within a span of five days.

 ## Deployment